QFT without infinities and hierarchy problem: The Callan-Symanzik method as a finite approach to QFT

 Next, evaluating the two-by-two matrix equations for two $\phi$ fields and for two $\Phi$ fields yields the boundary conditions for $\bar{\Gamma}^{(2\phi)}_{\theta,m}$ and $\bar{\Gamma}^{(2\phi)}_{\theta,M}$ (compare with eq.~(\ref{gtt2})): \ba \bar{\Gamma}^{(2\phi)}_{\theta,m}(k^2=0) &=& 1~,\nn\\ \bar{\Gamma}^{(2\phi)}_{\theta,M}(k^2=0) &=& 0. \ea Just like in eqs.~(\ref{gtt3a}), these two results suggest the final ingredients that define the CS approach to this two-field model: \ba \left[\bar{\Gamma}^{(2\phi)}_{\theta,m}\right]_{\lambda^0} &=& 1~,\nn\\ \left[\bar{\Gamma}^{(2\phi)}_{\theta,M}\right]_{\lambda^0} &=& 0. \ea

 With that, we have all the necessary input to the two-field generalisation of the system of equations in eqs.~(\ref{calrel}).
 Their derivation and final form are in our companion paper \cite{SanderMisha1}.
 Here we just mention that they are two-by-two matrix equations, mixing both $\theta$-operations.
-As in the one field case, they allow for a step by step, recursive derivation of all two- and four-point functions.
+As in the one-field case, they allow for a step-by-step, recursive derivation of all two- and four-point functions.
 As byproducts, they produce the two-field equivalents of the quantities $\beta$, $\gamma$ and $\gamma_\theta$.

 We note that, just like in the one field case, there is no dependence on the external momentum in eqs.~(\ref{gtt2}).
 That is enough to understand that again, there will be no order $\lambda$ contribution to the two-point function of the light field $\bar{\Gamma}^{(2\phi)}$.